-- Cash and cash equivalents; - Balances with Central Bank, in excess of Mandatory Reserve Requirement; - Nostros and Interbank placements that mature within the observation period of 30 calendar days. - Cash value of unencumbered European Central Bank eligible assets available for MRO/LTRO funding; - Cash value of unencumbered Central Bank eligible bonds; - Cash value of unencumbered securities that can be used for market repos; - Bonds under Security Lending are excluded.
+- · Cash and cash equivalents; - Balances with Central Bank, in excess of Mandatory Reserve Requirement; - Nostros and Interbank placements that mature within the observation period of 30 calendar days. - · Cash value of unencumbered European Central Bank eligible assets available for MRO/LTRO funding; - Cash value of unencumbered Central Bank eligible bonds; - Cash value of unencumbered securities that can be used for market repos; - Bonds under Security Lending are excluded.

-The liquidity buffer of the Bank as at 31/12/2023, amounted to €4,9 billion (2022: €5,0 billion).
+The liquidity buffer of the Bank as at 31/12/2024, amounted to €5,54 billion (2023: €4,9 billion).
 It includes bonds, securities obtained through reverse repo and placements of funds to third parties and the CBC.
-Approximately €0,3 billion (2022: €1,0 billion) of liquidity coming from bonds or bonds under Reverse Repos is excluded from the liquidity buffer, since the Bank has performed security lending transactions amounting to €262 million (2022: €349 million) with various counterparties.
+Approximately €0,4 billion (2023: €0,3 billion) of liquidity coming from bonds is excluded from the liquidity buffer, since the Bank has performed security lending transactions amounting to €370 million (2023: €262 million) with various counterparties.